- 1 Design Thinking – What it is & Why it Works

 Design and Design Thinking

-There are two different interpretations for "design".
+There are several understandings of "design".
+The most prominent interpretations are design "with a capital D" and "with a small D".
 Design, with a capital D and design, with a small d.
 Design, with a small d, is rooted in human thinking since millennia in aesthetics and philosophy.
 Instead, Design, with a capital D, has emerged recently in last century academic circles as a unique discipline which its genuine tools, techniques, and processes.
 It has rich connections to product engineering, business, and liberal arts.1

 When we hear the notion "Design Thinking" the first time, in our mind associations to design with a small d, to aesthetics, might pop up immediately.
 Probably we would say "Yeah, - design thinking - it's an about making things more beautiful, more admirable and desirable." – And at the first stance, we would be right.
 At the beginning, thinking about design was used to make things more pretty, to improve the looking and feeling.

 But, there is a crucial point.
 Design focuses on single objects.
 Improving a teapot to make it more pretty has not necessarily a high impact.